seedstack/io-addon/custom-renderers.md

 addon: "I/O"
 menu:
     IOAddon:
-        weight: 30
+        weight: 20
 ---

-If available renderers doesn't fit your needs, IO add-on provide a SPI (Service Provider Interface) for custom renderers.
-There is three kind of renderer available: renderer with static template, dynamic template or without template.
+If available renderers don't fit your needs, the IO add-on provides an SPI to register your custom renderers.
+There are three options to provide your own renderer: static template, dynamic template or without template.

-# Renderer with static template
+# Static template
-Renderers with static template initialize template with files from `META-INF/templates` directory.
-For instance, `JasperTemplate` is initialized with a `.jrxml` file.

-Create a new one, require to extend three classes: `AbstractBaseTemplate`, `AbstractBaseStaticTemplateLoader` and `AbstractTemplateRenderer`.
+In this case, templates are loaded from files within the `META-INF/templates` directory.
+You need to extend three classes:
+{{< java "org.seedstack.io.spi.AbstractBaseStaticTemplateLoader" >}}, {{< java "org.seedstack.io.spi.AbstractBaseTemplate" >}} and
+{{< java "org.seedstack.io.spi.AbstractTemplateRenderer" >}}.

+- The template loader loads the template from the corresponding resource in `META-INF/templates` directory.
-- Template have all informations on the file to render.
+- The template have all information necessary to render a model.
-- Renderer is able to transform a model with the template in an outputstream.
+- The renderer is able to render a model into an OutputStream, using the template information.
-- Template loader initialize template with corresponding resource from `META-INF/template` directory

-# Renderer with dynamic template
+# Dynamic template

-For dynamic template directly implement `TemplateLoader` interface instead of `AbstractBaseStaticTemplateLoader`.
+In the case of a dynamic template, your loader will completely handle the loading logic.
+Implement the {{< java "org.seedstack.io.spi.TemplateLoader" >}}
+interface:

 	public class MyDynamicTemplateLoader implements TemplateLoader<MyTemplate> {